Every Android user has a theme on their phone. They just don't know it yet.

 - Transferring themes and setups: Your mother just got a new phone, but she just wants everything where it was on her old one.
 Well, with theme backups, you can make all her Android devices look like her old one.

 - Efficiency: The less time you spend fumbling around your app drawer looking for the app you need, the quicker you can get back to doing something with your life besides staring at your phone.
 Many launchers will re-order your apps based on your location, and through the use of your launcher's folders, you can cut down on the clutter, both in your app drawer and on your home screen.

 - Choice: Don't like the way your app drawer is alphabetized?
-Don't like only having a 4x4 grid on your homescreen and not being able to resize your widget?
-A third-party launcher can give you choice, in how your app drawer is organized, in how much you can put on your home screen.
+Don't like only having a 4x4 grid on your home screen and not being able to resize your widgets?
+A third-party launcher can let you choose just about everything about your launcher experience.

-All phones come with a launcher, which is the interface by which users interact with their phone's apps and customize their home screens.
-Samsung phones come with the TouchWiz launcher, HTC phones come with Sense home, LG calls theirs the Home launcher, and Nexus phones use the Google Now Launcher, as do Motorola phones.
+All phones come with a launcher, which is the interface through which users interact with their phone's apps and customize their home screens.
+[Samsung](/samsung] phones come with the TouchWiz launcher, HTC phones come with Sense Home, LG simply calls its launcher the Home launcher, and Pixel phones use the Pixel Launcher, and so on.
 Some of these launchers have more options than others.